 2. ePSXe only supports running ISO files and BIN files!
 If the PSX game you downloaded came in a weird format like NRG, IMG, UIF, DAA, CDI, XBX, B51, BWI, etc. - those are ISO formats exclusive to specific burning software.
 Google around to find what program is associated with that format, install it and burn the game to a CD.
 If you want my opinion, I say just forget about the obscure format and download the game from somewhere else to get it in ISO or BIN format. *OR* you can use ePSXe's competing emulator, pSX; for it supports all ISO formats.

 *And if the game you downloaded has a ECM file extension, that's a form of compression.
-Go here for directions with that.
+Watch this video for directions with that.

 Loading a PSX game CD

 Insert the game into your CD-ROM then go to File and Run CDROM.
 That's it!
 Oh, and don't expect the game to load immediately; give it a minute or two.

 Note: Really though, it's silly to be using your actual game CD when modern computers have such large hard drives.
 Games run better in their ISO form.
 Read below to learn how to rip your game CDs.